Let’s face it - ebike aren’t cheap. Don’t you agree?

 Next up, let’s check out a few mid-drive fat tire electric mountain bikes, and see which one is the best value electric bike.
 This is a very popular category with many options to choose from, so let’s dive in.

 First, it’s important to know that the mid-drive ebikes are at the high end of the price range.
 There are a number of reasons for this.
-Mid-drive motors are more expensive than rear hub motors, the batteries paired with them are often of higher capacity and longer-range, and the bikes they are typically found on have heavy-duty frames ideal for hunting applications.
+Mid-drive motors are more expensive than rear hub motors, the batteries paired with them are often of higher capacity and longer-range, and the bikes typically have heavy-duty frames that are ideal for hunting applications.

 The Mule was designed and engineered around the unparalleled power and performance of Bafang's Ultra mid-drive motor.
 The Ultra motor is widely recognized as the “diesel engine” of mid-drive motors!
 It’s all metal, heavy-duty gearing, combined with the intelligence of an integrated torque sensor, make the Ultra motor the most capable, durable, and efficient motor on the market today.

 Don’t be fooled by the 1,000W nominal badge on this mid-motor.
 Under the hood, the Bafang Ultra is capable of pulling 1,600W from the battery using only its stock settings.

 The Bafang Ultra torque rating is also crazy good.
 At 160 Nm, this motor is far and above the best mid-drive on the market.
 The best and latest models from other industry leaders, including Bosch, Brose and Panasonic, are only now reaching 90 Nm.
 That translates into wheelie popping, seat-of-the-pants thrill riding that most people have never experienced before on an ebike.